challeau/my-notes/w4/mongodb.md

 ### Read

 The read command retrieves documents from the database and reads their contents.

-Commands:
 ``` javascript
 // Select documents that match the <query_filter> and the fields specified in the projection object:
 db.collection.find(query_filter, projection);